dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 # Functions

+In JavaScript, [functions]((https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) are first class objects. i.e. they have properties and methods.

 A function declaration consists of:

 * The function keyword
-* The name of the function, or its `identifier`, followed by parentheses
+* The name of the function (i.e. the `identifier`) followed by parentheses
-* A function body, or the block of statements required to perform a specific task, enclosed in the function’s curly brackets, `{ }`.
+* A function body (the block of statements required to perform a specific task) enclosed in the function’s curly brackets, `{ }`.

         function printHi(){
             console.log("Hi")